The Sobriety Test for Elected Officials

 The Deadline: The Amendment as as “Sobriety Checkpoint”

 For these reasons, National Intervention considers the right amendment to be a strong “sobriety test” for our elected officials.
-If a simple amendment stating that corporations are not persons and that our political process must be only publicly financed cannot be easily ratified at the federal level by our elected officials, then we know they are too addicted to corporate power & money in politics to quit using and abusing.
+If a simple amendment stating that corporations are not persons and that our political process must be only publicly financed cannot be easily ratified at the federal level by our elected officials, then we know they are either too addicted to corporate power & money in politics to quit using and abusing, or as, enablers, they know better, but cannot stop themselves.
+Our Official Sobriety Test checkpoint for candidates and elected officials uses the strongest confirmations in assuring that, once in office, elected officials will us the next available opportunity to support the Civic Rights Amendment language, in every way legally possible, for getting our system to "quit cold turkey".

 The next step in a viable intervention, then, is drawing strong boundaries for our own role in recovery with the the following: